adrinamin/adrinamin/README.md

-### Hi, I'm Adrin
+### Hi, I'm Adrin :wave:

 I'm a software engineer and technology enthusiast.
 I'm currently working for the [vi:sit](https://vi-sit.com/) software company.
 We are realizing all kind of differnt projects based on .NET with high focus on testable software design and software architecture.

 I deeply care about the role of technology in our society.
 I always try to find ways to use our craft and tools to improve our environment, and eventually peoples lifes.
 So that in the end, everybody can benefit from new technologies.

-I'm always curious to learn new things.
+I'm always curious to learn new things :man_student:.
 I'm currently focusing to improve my skills in python, C++ and cloud computing.

 ---